 6. COMPASSION IS KEY

-I am a nurse.
-I carry empathy and compassion by trade.
-But I developed even more compassion after receiving my own diagnosis.
-Before that, I suppose I never really thought, “Wow.
-They will have this the rest of their lives and they are so misunderstood.”
-Alsana’s Diabulimia Program, is something I truly believe in.
-As a test I often ask myself, “Would I admit my child-or myself- to this program?”
+Our nurses carry empathy and compassion by trade.
+Alsana’s Diabulimia Program is something we truly believe in.
+As a test, we often ask ourselves, “Would I admit my child-or myself- to this program?”

 And the answer is, “yes.”

-At Alsana, our primary objective is to provide quality healing for full eating disorder recovery to as many humans as possible, while empowering caring professionals just like you to connect those who are struggling with life-saving treatment.
-Please connect with us if we can be of service.
+At Alsana, our primary objective is to provide quality healing for lasting eating disorder recovery to as many humans as possible.
+We also strive to support the providers who are in the trenches with clients struggling with eating disorders.
+If you need help, get in touch today.

 We Are Here to Help